 The function of the Forum is to advise the local authority, Natural Resources Wales and other bodies exercising functions of the CROW Act, as to the improvement of public access to land in the area for the purposes of open-air recreation and the enjoyment of the area.
 These bodies must, by law, have regard to relevant advice given by the Forum.

 The LAF advises upon aspects of public access in the area, including public rights of way and the right of access to open country and registered common land.
 The Forum will consider all forms of access, including but not limited to horse riding, cycling, off road driving and access on foot.

 There are certain issues upon which a Local Access Forum must, by statute, be consulted.
 These include:

 - The making of Byelaws relating to access land;

 - The appointment of wardens in respect of access land;

 - The preparation or review of a Rights of Way Improvement Plan; and

 - Applications for long-term exclusions or restrictions on access-to-access land.

 As well as advising the Council on matters referred to it, the Ceredigion Local Access Forum, like other such Forums in Wales, is encouraged to set its own agenda within the broad remit set by the Countryside and Rights of Way Act.
 The work programme is included in the Forum’s annual report.
 The exact nature of the annual work programme will vary from year to year and is decided upon mainly by the Forum.
-By way of example, the Forum’s work programme for 2017-18 is included in the Appendix.

 It is expected that full Forum meetings will generally take place four times a year.
 In addition Forum sub-committees will be arranged to consider specific issues.